darrenjw/fps-course/exercises/Free.md

 * Create a stand-alone app implementing the example from the Cats documentation - make sure you understand all the parts.

+### 6. Monad transformers and MTL

+It is a bit clumsy to work with monad transformer stacks directly in Scala.
+MTL (monad transformer library) is an attempt to make it a bit easier.
+For an introduction, start with this [Comprehensive introduction to Cats-mtl](https://typelevel.org/blog/2018/10/06/intro-to-mtl.html).